Grade 12 Planning Guide

 To receive a Minnetonka High School diploma, students must fulfill certain requirements.
 View the MHS Graduation Requirements here.

-English: Students may take a year-long course or two different semester courses.
+English: Students may take a year-long course or two semester-long courses.

 - IB Language and Literature SL